MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 1. Double-click (or double-select) the **appsettings.json** file.

-1. In the JSON object, in line 4, locate the **ConnectionStrings.AdventureWorksSqlContext** path.
+1. In the JSON object, in line 4, locate the **ConnectionStrings.AdventureWorksCosmosContext** path.
 Observe that the current value is empty:

     ```
     "ConnectionStrings": {